-Since 1988 Ronald McDonald House Charities of the Intermountain Area surrounds families with the support they need to be near and care for their seriously ill or injured children.
+Ronald McDonald House Charities of the Intermountain Area surrounds families with the support they need to be near and care for their seriously ill or injured children.
 We provide a home-away-from-home to ease daily burdens and empower families of hospitalized children with meaningful experiences and quality time together.

-A 30 Year Legacy of Love
+Our History: A Legacy of Love

 Ollie was trained by Jessica and her team of trainers at Ultimate Canine.
 He has continued his training thanks to Willow Creek Pet Clinic who makes sure is on the top of his game.